 ** Which brings up another question: Cobra mentioned he saved our planet by doing this.
 What exactly is this saving our planet from?
 The United Galactic Federation doesn't seem like the kind to allow to genocide or enslavement.
 Even if HumansAreBastards we can't make it very far off our planet, so it's not as if we're a threat.

 ** This is answered early in the film.
-When Stitch is discovered to have landed on Hawaii, the Grand Councilwoman says "[[ItsTheOnlyWayToBeSure We will have to gas the planet]]" then suggests bombing the island until Pleakley tells her otherwise, informing her that Earth is a protected wildlife preserve for endangered mosquitos and their food of choice.
+When Stitch is discovered to have landed on Hawaii, the Grand Councilwoman says "[[ItsTheOnlyWayToBeSure We will have to gas the planet]]" then suggests bombing the island until Pleakley tells her otherwise, informing her that Earth is a protected wildlife preserve for endangered mosquitoes and their food of choice.
+It's not that they're a particularly violent alien federation... but these extreme policies ''do'' exist and presumably must have been necessary in the past.

-* At the part in the movie where Lilo's house gets on fire, then Nani sees the fire truck heading toward their house and she says: "Don't turn left."
+* At the part in the movie where Lilo's house catches fire, then Nani sees the fire engine heading toward their house and she says: "Don't turn left."
 Is her house the only one on the left of the grocery store?

 ** It's Kauai, an extremely rural island-and she's clearly living in an extremely rural part of that.
 Could be.

 ** And even if that wasn't the case, you have to take AdultFear into account.
 Most parents/guardians who are just easing into the concept of leaving their children home alone will flip out over the smallest thing indicating something may have gone wrong.
-That, and/or Nani's just GenreSavvy enough to know that anything that can go wrong WILL go wrong.
+That, and/or Nani's just knew that Murphy's Law - anything that can go wrong WILL go wrong - is in effect.

-*** I can attest to this - even if you aren't in a rural place where there's the possibility that the fire truck is headed somewhere else, you can't help but fear something may have happened.
+*** I can attest to this - even if you aren't in a rural place where there's the possibility that the fire engine is headed to an emergency somewhere else (even a car accident or a heart attack victim), you can't help but fear something may have happened.

-*** The fire truck turns on to a dirt road.
+*** The fire engine turns on to a dirt road.
 No evidence of nearby houses in shots of the outside.
 Probably a long driveway?

 ** Not the last one.
 As she's leaving the store, she says she'll be there first thing in the morning.
 As for the original question, yes she was panicking - her house was left.
 And she assumed the worst.